NeyuD96155/NeyuD96155/README.md

 🎎Hello I'm Nhat Ha
 -----------------
-Welcome to my GitHub profile!
+**My Journey:**
 My journey began with a curiosity for problem-solving, evolving into a deep-seated passion for creating impactful solutions through code.
-With expertise in JavaScript and React Node.js, I thrive on challenges that expand my skills.
+With expertise in **JavaScript** and **React Node.js**, I thrive on challenges that expand my skills.
 Whether crafting algorithms, architecting systems, or optimizing performance, I love every aspect of development.

+**Diverse Projects:**
 My repositories showcase a diverse range of projects, from open-source contributions to personal endeavors, each reflecting innovation and continuous learning.

+**Community Involvement:**
 I'm committed to fostering collaboration and knowledge-sharing within the tech community, advocating for diversity and inclusion.

+**Beyond Coding:**
 Beyond coding, you'll find me exploring nature, reading, or experimenting in the kitchen.
 Let's connect, collaborate, and make a positive impact together!

 Feel free to explore my repositories and reach out with ideas.

-Happy coding! 🚀
+**Happy Coding!** 🚀
-Nhat Ha
+*Nhat Ha*

 ️🏆My achievements
 -----------------